clickalicious/memcached-php/README.md

 ## Tests

-**Memcached.php** is unit-tested and the code coverage is above 90%.
+**Memcached.php** is unit-tested and the code coverage is high.
 For an in-detail view have a look at this always up to date [Code Coverage report](http://clickalicious.github.io/Memcached.php/dashboard.html "Code Coverage").

 Running the Tests
 You will find a PHPUnit configuration including testsuites in directory `tests/`.
 To run those configuration execute the following command on `cli`: